aOelschlager/multisite-helper/README.md

   internal: false

 Next run in each project's local-install-profile commands from make pull to docker-compose up -d --remove orphans.
-You can just put a hash character in front of each line you don't want to run to disable them.
+You can put a hash character in front of each line you don't want to run to disable them.

 Then edit the docker-compose file in the multisite-helper directory and replace project1 in project1_default and project1_gateway to the name of your project.
 Ex. isle-dc_default and isle-dc_gateway.